 (Dec.
-7, 2018) Snow Hill Middle School students are apparently getting hooked reading.
+7, 2018) Snow Hill Middle School students are apparently getting hooked on reading.

 The school received a $3,800 grant for Project LIT, a program dedicated to increasing literacy in communities by introducing kids to high quality books.
 They received an additional $1,000 for winning the Mary Gay Calcott Award for Excellence.

 Chris Welch, the school’s principal, said the grant funding will help buy books, T-shirts and supplies for the celebration.
 The extra $1,000 will also go towards program funding.
 She added they received the award for their passion and the “connection we had with the community.”

 She said Project LIT has a two-prong approach: it allows students to fall in love with reading, and share that love of reading with others in the area.

 Welch said she hopes to model the school’s program off the national “grass roots movement,” which produces a recommended reading list targeting specific age groups.

 She said the program aims to use these books to interact with community members in a variety of ways: in person and via social media.

 “We ordered 90 books of each title so we try to get them into the hands of not only our students, but local community leaders ... so that they could also be a part of the project, and we’re really fortunate because the grant funding we have now we can order the books,” she said.

 Welch said the school is reading several books, including Celia C. Pérez’s, “The First Rule of Punk” and Kuame Alexander’s “Rebound.”

 Those who finish the book get a party complete with games, food and prizes.
 Welch said the “celebration” is a small gesture, “but it’ll be big to them.”